octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

-The language of smart contracts on Tezos is [Michelson](/michelson/introduction), a stack-based language.
-However, this kind of language is not commonly used by developers.
-Besides, the more a smart contract grows, the harder it becomes to keep the code readable and clean.
-However, the Tezos ecosystem offers some high-level languages, which make smart contracts development as usual as any application development.
+The language used in smart contracts on Tezos is [Michelson](/michelson/introduction), a stack-based language.
+However, this kind of language is not commonly used by developersa and as the code becomes complex and longer, it grows increasingly harder to keep readable and clean code in Michelson.
+However, the Tezos ecosystem provides some high-level languages alternatives, which make smart contracts development as easy as any application development.
 LIGO is one of these languages.

-In this chapter, we will focus on smart contract development with LIGO language (and particularly the PascaLigo syntax of the LIGO language): the most important aspects of Ligo will be covered.
+In this chapter, we will focus on smart contract development with LIGO language (and particularly the PascaLigo syntax of the LIGO language).
+The most important aspects of Ligo will be covered here.
 If you want to learn the complete LIGO syntax, you can take a look at:
-1. [The official Ligolang documentation](https://ligolang.org/docs/intro/introduction): a complete reference maintained by the developers team.
+1. [The official Ligolang documentation](https://ligolang.org/docs/intro/introduction): a complete reference maintained by the developing team.
-2. [Tezos academy](https://tezosacademy.io/): courses with examples which cover all the LIGO syntax.
+2. [Tezos academy](https://tezosacademy.io/): courses with examples that cover all the LIGO syntax.
 The first twenty chapters will teach you the basic aspects of the syntax.

 This chapter has been written with a smart contract development approach.
-Each part starts with an explanation of the LIGO syntax (called "LIGO prerequisite sections") that will be later used for the smart contract development.
+Each part starts with an explanation of the LIGO syntax (called "LIGO prerequisite sections") that are later used for smart contract development.

-The "LIGO prerequisite" parts can be skipped when you do not need to learn PascaLIGO syntax.
+The "LIGO prerequisite" parts can be skipped if you do not need to learn the PascaLIGO syntax.

 <NotificationBar>
   <p>